nn_conv2d(in_channels, out_channels, kernel_size)

 Here is a possible template.
 It is not intended as a recommendation (as to number of filters, kernel size, or other hyperparameters, for example) – just to illustrate the mechanics.
 More detailed comments follow.

-To understand what is going on, we need to know how images are represented in torch.
+.
 By itself, an image is represented as a three-dimensional tensor, with one dimension indexing into available channels (package luz)} (one for gray-scale images, three for RGB, possibly more for different kinds of imaging outputs), and the other two, corresponding to the two spatial axes, height (rows) and width (columns).
 In deep learning, we work with batches; thus, there is an additional dimension – the very first one – that refers to batch number.

 Let’s look at an example image that may be used with the above template:

-img <- torch_randn(1, 1, 64, 64)
+<- torch_randn(1, 1, 64, 64) img

 What we have here is an image, or more precisely, a batch containing a single image, that has a single channel, and is of size 64 x 64.